olvap80/InstantRTOS/README.md

 Here word "Instant" stands to the ability for using InstantRTOS parts and patterns immediately (even if you have another RTOS running, you can run InstantRTOS from that RTOS))

 # Benefits (and goals)
-- Written in C++ 11: type safety and compile time stuff (constexpr), lambda and efficient delegates, RAII (constructors and destructors)/
+- RTOS is written in C++ 11 (yes, it is possible to write RTOS in C++!), with type safety and all the compile time stuff (constexpr), lambda and fast efficient delegates, RAII (constructors and destructors).
-- Suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++! and yes, it is possible to write RTOS in C++).
+- Suitable to work even on small embedded platforms, like Arduino (yes Arduino actually uses C++!).
 - No dependencies (even no standard headers needed) by default.
 - Only standard C++ (does not depend on any platform specifics).
 - Dynamic memory is not required ("heavy" new/delete, malloc/free are not required).